keamncube/keamncube.github.io/Projects.md

   <!-- replace author with your name and link -->
   <p> Author <a href="https://https://keamncube.github.io/">X. Sibande, D. Nxumalo, K. Mncube, S. Koch, N. Viegi.</a> </p>
   <!-- replace with the date of publication -->
-  <p>Publish Date</p>
+  <p>Publish Date</p> January 2025
   <!-- replace with your text -->
-  <p align="justify"> This paper estimates and contrasts the impact of macroprudential and financial inclusion policies.
-We find that announcements of prudential
-regulation are associated with an increase in secured lending, while the implementation of prudential regulation is associated with an increase in unsecured lending.
+  <p align="justify"> The figure shows announcements and implementation of prudential regulation against credit growth extension, for various lending categories.
+This paper estimates and contrasts the impact of macroprudential and financial inclusion policies.
+We find that announcements of prudential regulation are associated with an increase in secured lending, while the implementation of prudential regulation is associated with an increase in unsecured lending.
 Furthermore, the estimated effects of efforts aimed at extending credit to households have no impact on bank lending to households but increase secured lending to corporates.
 The two regulatory approaches overlap with regard to lending to corporates.  </p>

   </div>